Maple Leafs 3, Canadiens 2

 TOR PEN – 12:33 – Williams, high sticking

 TOR PEN – 14:01 – Butler, high sticking

 MTL GOAL – 19:39 – Savard (Robinson, Lafleur)

 MTL – 12+10+9 = 31

 TOR – Goaltenders: Paul Harrison, Mike Palmateer.
 Defence: Dave Burrows, Greg Hotham, Dave Hutchison, Joel Quenneville, Borje Salming, Ian Turnbull.
-Forwards: John Anderson, Laurie Boschman, Pat Boutette, Jerry Butler, Ron Ellis, Paul Gardner, Dan Maloney, Lanny McDonald, Walt McKechnie, Rocky Saganiuk, Tiger Williams.
+Forwards: John Anderson, Laurie Boschman, Pat Boutette, Jerry Butler, Ron Ellis, Paul Gardner, Dan Maloney, Lanny McDonald, Walt McKechnie, Rocky Saganiuk, Dave Williams.

 MTL – Goaltenders: Michel Larocque, Richard Sévigny.
 Defence: Brian Engblom, Rod Langway, Guy Lapointe, Gilles Lupien, Larry Robinson, Serge Savard (C).
 Forwards: Bob Gainey, Réjean Houle, Danny Geoffrion, Doug Jarvis, Guy Lafleur, Yvon Lambert, Pierre Larouche, Pierre Mondou, Mark Napier, Steve Shutt, Mario Tremblay.